Training Grant in Environmental Toxicology

 Requirements for the postdoctoral doctoral program

 There are no formal course requirements but postdoctoral applicants must have a background relevant to the research programs of the toxicology faculty.
-Postdoctoral trainees attend two seminar programs [Bioengineering and Toxicology Seminar (BATS; 20.200) and the External Seminar Series (20.952)] along with the 6 week Resposible Conduct in Research Series.
+Postdoctoral trainees attend two seminar programs [Bioengineering and Toxicology Seminar (BATS; 20.200) and the External Seminar Series (20.952)] along with the 6 week Responsible Conduct in Research Series.
 They are also invited to participate in any coursework that matches their current or future interests.
 Each postdoctoral trainee is mentored by two faculty members: their research supervisor and a career mentor appointed by Professor Leona Samson.

-Required Courses
+Required or Recommended Courses

 The typical program of study of students in the toxicology and pathogenesis tracks includes the following courses: